catseye/Chrysoberyl/README.markdown

 Each platform must specify what its native language is.
 Implementations may specify, along with a host language, a host platform.

+Every implementable must have a development stage.
+The development stage of an implementation, if not given, is assumed to be on par with the development stage of the thing it implements.
+Distributions never have development stages, as they are, in a sense, always works in progress.

 ### side note ###

 Any tool which understands a language may be considered an implementation